circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 Custom operation script to amend an eMandate.

+- Run with all permissions: Yes
+- Included libraries: eMandates Library
 - Script when operation is executed: `Operation_InternalUpdate.groovy`
 - Script when the external site redirects: `Operation_InternalCrud_Callback.groovy`